fabferri/about-k8s/aks-hands-on/aks-12-namespace/Readme.md

 - create a namespace called development
 - create a namespace called production
 - create pods in each namespace
-  - namspace development with nginx with default homepage
+  - namespace production with custom nginx homepage
-  - namespace production with custom nginc homepage
+  - namespace development with nginx with default homepage
 - connect to the nginx from public IP associated with service

 <br>

-### <a name="create the full deployment"></a> Run the bash script aks-cni.sh
+### <a name="create the full deployment"></a> Run the bash script aks-namespaces.sh
-The bash script **aks-cni.sh** contains a description of all steps to execute the full deployment.<br>
+The bash script **aks-namespaces.sh** contains a description of all steps to execute the full deployment.<br>
-The script **aks-cni.sh**requires you are login in Azure; login in Azure with the device authentication code in the web browser:
+The script **aks-namespaces.sh**requires you are login in Azure; login in Azure with the device authentication code in the web browser:
 `az login --use-device-code`

-Description of the steps executed in **aks-cni.sh** <br>
+Description of the steps executed in **aks-namespaces.sh** <br>
 - `az account list --output table`  - Get a list of available subscriptions <br>
 - `az account set --subscription $subscription` - Change the active subscription using the subscription name
 - `az account show --output table`              - Show the subscription you are currently using by tabular format <br>